The Gymnosperm Database

 Description

 Evergreen, monecious or temporarily dioecious prostrate shrubs, up to 30 cm tall, much-branched from prostrate leaders up to 1 m long.
 Branches numerous, spreading, ascending.
 Twigs long, slender, whip-like, clad in scale-like leaves, quadrangular in cross section.
 Leaves on whip shoots mostly decurrent, lanceolate, up to 5 mm long with an acute apex.
 Leaves on lateral twigs decussate, imbricate, triangular, 1-1.5 × 1 mm, keeled, with an obtuse apex; stomata only on internal (adaxial) surface; leaves persist for many years on the main shoot.
 Pollen cones terminal, recurved, 2.5-4 mm long.
 Seed cones terminal, usually on different branch systems than the pollen cones, ovoid to globose, 6-8 mm long, fleshy and bright red when ripe; fertile scales round, each with an inverted seed partly covered by the epimatium (Dallimore et al. 1967, Farjon 2010).
+See GarcĂa Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 This species grows with and resembles Diselma archeri and Pherosphaera hookeriana.
 See Diselma for a table that assists in distinguishing these species.